piyushdev04/NeuroGo/README.md

 # NeuroGo: Neural Network Implementation in Go

-A minimal neural network framework written in pure Go — from scratch.
+A minimal neural network framework.

 NeuroGo lets you build, train, and interactively explore feedforward neural networks with features like ReLU, Softmax, Dropout, Backpropagation, Class Weights, Early Stopping, and more.